matthiaskoenig/dfba/guidelines.md

-# Encoding DFBA models in SBML
+# Encoding Dynamic Flux Balance Analysis (DFBA) models in SBML
-In this document the guidelines for encoding DFBA models in SBML are described.
+This document describes the rules and guidelines for encoding DFBA models in SBML.

-The example models in the `models` folder follow these guidelines.
-Strict rules which have to be followed are indicated via **MUST**, guidlines which should be followed are indicated by **SHOULD**.
+Required rules are stated via **MUST**, guidelines which should be followed are indicated by **SHOULD**.

+The provided example models in the `models` folder follow the rules & guidelines below.

-## Model Validity
+## Models
+The DFBA model in SBML consists of multiple SBML submodels.
+* All SBML models for DFBA **MUST** be encoded in SBML L3V1 or higher.
 * All SBML models **MUST** be valid SBML.
-* All SBML models **MUST** be encoded in SBML L3V1 or higher.
+* The DFBA model **MUST** be encoded using the `comp` and `fbc` packages.

-## SBML Packages
-* ALL SBML models **SHOULD** only use released SBML packages.
+* All SBML models **SHOULD** only use released SBML packages.

-## Models
-* The DFBA model **MUST** be encoded using the `comp` package.
 * The **MUST** at least consist of three submodels:
     * the `TOP` model, which is the SBML top model including the other models,
     * the `FBA` model, which defines the FBA submodel using the `fbc` package,